 In the digital age the lines of narrative are becoming more blurred.
-It is becoming more and more complex but at the same time opening a lot of opportunities to use new technologies to help tell your story.
+It is becoming more complex yet at the same time opening a lot of opportunities to use new technologies to help tell a story.
 This blog is based on a presentation given in class surrounding narrative structures.

 As the group who presented pointed out, these new ways of delivering narrative create an interactive element.
 You can see these non-linear branching stories a lot in video games allowing the user to become part of the story.